Welcome, we're here to help.

 On this page:

-TWC’s Office of the Commissioner Representing Employers sponsors the Texas Business Conferences; a series of employer seminars held each year throughout the state.
-Employers who attend the seminars learn about state and federal employment laws and the unemployment claim and appeals process.
-The conferences provide practical, up-to-date information about operating a successful business and managing employees.
-We have assembled our best speakers to discuss matters of ongoing concern to Texas employers and share valuable information about the legal issues associated with operating a business in Texas.
-Recommended attire for the events is business casual.
+TWC’s Office of the Commissioner Representing Employers sponsors the Texas Business Conferences, a series of employer seminars held each year throughout the state.
+Employers who attend the seminars learn about state and federal employment laws and the unemployment claim and appeal process.
+We assemble our best speakers to guide you through ongoing matters of concern to Texas employers and to answer any questions you have regarding your business.

 Here are the locations and dates for upcoming Texas Business Conferences.

-Download the registration form for the conference you wish to attend and mail the form along with your $99 check payable to Texas Business Conference – TWC:
+Download the registration form for the conference you wish to attend (either the Word or PDF version) and mail the form along with your $99 check payable to Texas Business Conference – TWC:

 Texas Workforce Commission